rapid7/insightconnect-plugins/rapid7_insightops/help.md

 # Requirements

-* Requires an API Key from Insight platform
+* Requires an API Key from the Insight platform

 # Documentation